 Step 3.
 Enjoy Your Turkey!

-The thermometer stuck in the turkey breast should show 65–67 °C (149–153 °F).
+The meat thermometer stuck in the turkey breast should show 65–67 °C (149–153 °F).
 Remove the bird and let it cool down.
 After an hour, you can enjoy gently elastic, juicy, moderately salty, and magically fragrant meat.

 There are so many different brands of pellet smokers on the market.
 It is not easy to choose the best one for you.
 Fortunately, here is an article that gives you a complete and comprehensive analysis of the best brands of pellet smokers.